-It is that time of year again wherein approximately 160 countries celebrate Christmas.
+It is that time of year again wherein many countries celebrate Christmas.

 Usual festivities include decorating homes and tree’s with colored lights, cooking, shoppers buying gifts, santas on corners and in stores giving a cheery “ho ho ho”.
 Children eagerly make out wish lists and family and friends plan festive get togethers.
 At work and schools, there are usually parties and gift giving.

 The accumulation of all these events occurs on December 25th, the day which some believe is Jesus (PBUH) birthday.
 Others know this is not Jesus birthday but celebrate it as a remembrance as well as a time to reconnect on deeper level with family and friends.
 Thus the Christmas spirit signifies one of giving, kindness and peace and love-attributes which the prophet Isa (PUH) exemplified and taught.